gptanon/wttest/docs/source/hows_it_work.rst

 Selective activation's use is also self-explanatory, as we want to "select" parts of a signal to modify; with scattering we get the added benefit of stabilities.

-Ultimately, scattering is useful wherever discriminative invariants are.
-Generative modeling and regression included.
+Generative modeling and regression benefit also.
+Ultimately, scattering is useful wherever its properties are: discriminability-shift-invariance tradeoff, warp-stability, AM-FM sparsity.